prettydiff/biddle/documentation/documentation.md

 ### status Command
 The **status** command determines if installed applications are outdated compared to the published version.
 This command reaches out to the publication point indicated by the *published* property in the installed.json file, which could result in a network call if the publication point is a point on the web.

+### test Command
+The **test** command spawns a child process to run an application's user acceptance tests from the command line.
+Although the command is run in a child process the output is returned to the current terminal as its generated.
+This is handy to verify the health and acceptance of an application before installing it or executing it.

 ## File Conventions
 The **publish** command writes files in addition to the necessary zip archive files.
 For every zip file written by the publish command a hash file of the same file name is also written.
 These file names, excluding the zip and hash file extensions, must remain the same or the **install** command will not unzip the zip file.